In a World Like This: Tour

 The album was supported by the In a World Like This Tour, which started in China on May 24, 2013, and finished on June 28, 2015.
-The tour consists of over 150 shows in 11 legs worldwide so far.
+The tour consisted of over 150 shows in 11 legs worldwide so far.

 Critical reception

 In a World Like This received mixed to positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 60, which indicates "mixed or average reviews," based on 11 reviews.